 Follow regular blogs on this site for topical tips and recipes.

 Editing The Receipt Book of Anne Blencowe for the Blencowe family involved making selected cookery recipes.
 Adapting them for today produced delicious and elegant results.
 Her mission however, has long been to find effective lost medicinal herb uses and recipes suitable for today.
 In 2010 Christina tutored a postgraduate course, Stillroom to Dispensary for NIMH in Reading.
-Christina currently chairs the Herbal History Research Network which promotes quality in historical research through seminars and study days and links researchers through Jiscmail.
+Christina is a member of the Herbal History research Network which promotes quality in historical research through seminars and study days and links researchers through Jiscmail.

-Her herbal practice has encouraged a growing enthusiasm for work in preventive medicine through herbs, diet and lifestyle.
-This has led to writing both Interactive and Essentials courses on Ageing Successfully, available by email.
-Now retired as a practitioner, she currently teaches the History of Western Herbal Medicine, Pharmacognosy and Materia Medica for the School of Herbal Medicine.
+Her herbal practice encouraged a growing enthusiasm for work in preventive medicine through herbs, diet and lifestyle.
+This led to writing both Interactive and Essentials courses on Ageing Successfully, available by email.
+Now retired as a practitioner, she currently teaches the History of Western Herbal Medicine, Pharmacognosy and Materia Medica for the School of Herbal Medicine in Bridgwater.